mjhorvath/ToEE-d20-Inspector/README.md

 See more info about it on Stack Exchange, [here](https://rpg.stackexchange.com/questions/153093/how-do-i-know-whether-a-9th-level-character-has-the-correct-number-of-skill-poin).

+If PROTOS.TAB contained a record of major character development events, such as when the character experienced a rise in INT or when a decision to multi-class was made, then I think my tool would work.

 # Running the program

 The program utlilizes the Windows Scripting Host.
 It's basically just an HTML document with some JavaScript and some basic file I/O, such as the ability to read and write text files.
 It only works on Windows.